-Table of Contents
+Table of contents

-2 The calorific value: From kilocalories and kilojoules
+2 The calorific value: from kilocalories and kilojoules

 3 Macronutrients

-Proteins/protein Fats Carbohydrates Dietary fiber
+Protein Fats Carbohydrates Dietary fiber

 4 Micronutrients